kayak/redux-data-model/docs/docs/tutorial.md

   };
 }

-export default connectResux([countModel], mapStateToProps)(CountComponent);
+export default connectModel([countModel], mapStateToProps)(CountComponent);
 ```

-So we can definitely see a few similarities between [connectResux] and [connect] here.
+So we can definitely see a few similarities between [connectModel] and [connect] here.
 Both have a user defined
 mapStateToProps and, as a matter of fact, can also have a user defined mapDispatchToProps function.
 Notice
-that the first argument of [connectResux] is the list of models the component is going to employ.
+that the first argument of [connectModel] is the list of models the component is going to employ.
 You might have
-also noticed that the [connectResux]'s mapStateToProps also gets a third argument.
+also noticed that the [connectModel]'s mapStateToProps also gets a third argument.
 Namely the selectors object,
-which contain namespaced references to all the selectors in the [connectResux]'s provided models.
+which contain namespaced references to all the selectors in the [connectModel]'s provided models.
 It's important
 to mention that those selectors are all memoised under the hood, so that more complex selectors don't get
 re-computed when data hasn't actually changed.